clarkevansteenderen/CBC_Tutorials/Tutorial_5/Tut5_ISSR.md

 server](https://lmme.ac.cn/StructureSelector/?_ga=2.128163340.1275430146.1600087475-472650450.1600087475).
 Under “Options”, set the **Threshold** to 0.5-0.8 ([Peuchmaille (2016)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12512)).
+The larger the threshold, the more stringent the algorithm is at assigning individuals to a cluster group.
 The results produced here tell you what the predicted K value is, or rather, how many distinct genetic clusters are detected in your data.

 > For this run, the Peuchmaille method suggests K = 3 and K = 4, and the
 > Evanno method method suggests that K = 7.
 In this case, K = 7 makes